QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 If you want documentation on how to set up dynamic music for levels, the below documentation is pre-requisite knowledge.
 Once understood you can check out: [Setting up Music Events for Levels](){:target="_blank"}.

+## Required Download & Example Map
+The below link has updated files that are required for QSM to function correctly, as well as a number of QoL Blueprints to help you test and debug.
+These were made by RareKiwi so give him some love.
+LINK

 ## Actor Overview
 >Any property not listed in the tables below are meant to be private and we shouldn't modify them {: .prompt-info }

 ### Ready Or Not Audio Volume
-* A Volume that controls FMOD Events when players are in them
+* A Volume that controls FMOD Events when players are in them, it essentially acts as a trigger volume for child events.
 * Maps require at least one for Reverb and Ambient Sounds that cover the entire playable space

 | Property | Description |